paavomare/mozart-clarinet-concerto/README.md

 # mozart-clarinet-concerto
 This folder contains encoding of the first movement of Clarinet Concerto in A major KV 622 by W. A. Mozart.
-MEI-files are already integrated in HTML-templates provided by verovio.org.
+MEI-files are already integrated in the templates provided by verovio.org.